 - Foreign Study

 - News & Events

 Back to Top Nav

 Steven Ericson specializes in the history of Japan with a focus on the country's modern transformation.
-His research centers on government financial and industrial policies and their economic and social effects in the late nineteenth and early twentieth centuries.
-He is the author of The Sound of the Whistle: Railroads and the State in Meiji Japan (Harvard, 1996) and co-editor of The Treaty of Portsmouth and Its Legacies (University Press of New England, 2008).
-He is currently writing a book on the Japanese financial reform of the early 1880s.
+His research centers on government financial and industrial policies and their economic and social effects in the late nineteenth and twentieth centuries.
+He is the author of The Sound of the Whistle: Railroads and the State in Meiji Japan (Harvard, 1996) and Financial Stabilization in Meiji Japan: The Impact of the Matsukata Reform (Cornell, 2020) and co-editor of The Treaty of Portsmouth and Its Legacies (University Press of New England, 2008).
+He is currently working on trust-busting during the U.S. occupation of Japan following World War II.